matkosoric/Data-Visualizations/Orange/AirQuality/README.md

-Visual Data Exploration Air Quality Data Set
+Visual Data Exploration: Air Quality Dataset
 =======================================================

-Visualizating standard ML dataset about air quality.
+Visualizing a standard ML dataset concerning air quality.
 The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.
-The device was located on the field in a significantly polluted area, at road level, within an Italian city.
-Missing values are tagged with -200 value, which is clearly visible on scatter plots and heat map.
-I created two scatter plots, one mosaic display, and one heat map, without any data preprocessing.
+The device was located in the field of a significantly polluted area, at road level, within an Italian city.
+Missing values are tagged with the -200 value, which is clearly visible on scatter plots and the heat map.
+I created two scatter plots: one is a mosaic display, and the other one a heat map; without any data pre-processing.

-### Original DataSet
+### The original Dataset

-Dataset with air quality parameters was downloaded from UCI Machine Learning Repository:
+A dataset with air quality parameters was downloaded from the UCI Machine Learning Repository:

 * [Air Quality Data Set](https://archive.ics.uci.edu/ml/datasets/Air+Quality)